jarun/buku/README.md

       -d, --delete [...]   delete bookmarks.
 Valid inputs: either a hyphenated single range (100-200),
                            OR space-separated indices (100 15 200)
-                           delete search results with search options
+                           delete results with search options
                            delete all bookmarks, if no arguments
       -h, --help           show this information and exit

     edit options:
-      --url keyword        specify url, works with -u only --tag [+|-] [...]    set comma-separated tags
-                           clear tags, if no arguments
+      --url keyword        specify url, works only with -u option --tag [+|-] [...]    set comma-separated tags with -a and -u clear tags, if no arguments
-                           works with -a, -u
-                           append specified tags, if preceded by '+' remove specified tags, if preceded by '-' -t, --title [...]    manually set title, works with -a, -u if no arguments:
+                           append to tags, if preceded by '+' remove from tags, if preceded by '-' -t, --title [...]    manually set title, works with -a, -u if no arguments:
                            -a: do not set title, -u: clear title